1

 MED-178 Consent Form Requirements

-Evidence of informed consent must be provided on the MED-178 consent form.
-The MED-178 form is located on the Provider Forms web page under the Sterilization Consent Forms drop-down menu.
+Evidence of informed consent must be provided on the Consent to Sterilization - MED 178 Form located on the Provider Forms web page under the Sterilization Consent Forms drop-down menu.
 The fiscal agent is required to assure that the provisions of the law have been followed before Health First Colorado payment can be made for sterilization procedures.

-A copy of the MED-178 consent form must be attached to every claim submitted for reimbursement of sterilization charges including the surgeon, the assistant surgeon, the anesthesiologist, and the hospital or ambulatory surgical center.
+A copy of the Consent to Sterilization - MED 178 Form must be attached to every claim submitted for reimbursement of sterilization charges including the surgeon, the assistant surgeon, the anesthesiologist, and the hospital or ambulatory surgical center.
 The surgeon is responsible for assuring that the MED-178 consent form is properly completed and providing copies of the form to the other providers for billing purposes.

 Spanish forms are acceptable and are located on the Provider Forms web page under the Sterilization Consent Forms drop-down menu.